zylee3/final_project/script/readme_script.txt

  _child: of no use, to make all structure consistent under cast.
  _next: the "siblings" of this structure. (sub-linked list)
  scene: to show the scene that should be displayed.
- dialogue: go to the specified dialogue
+ dialogue: go to the specified dialogue.

 Dialogue:
  _id: to identify the struct as scene.